babyfenei/docker-cacti/README.md

 9. Increase cacti according to the value of Base_value (1000 or 1024), calculate the flow graph according to 1000 or 1024, including 95 value and bandwidth total.

-10.Thold plug-in has integrated the enterprise WeChat alarm function, you only need to set the relevant ID and secret in the settings to use.
+10. Thold plug-in has integrated the enterprise WeChat alarm function, you only need to set the relevant ID and secret in the settings to use.
 Please set your own WeChat specific setting method.

 ---